hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 [session]
 # the exit node peer id where the session should terminate
 destination = "<exit node peer id>"

-# this section holds the target information of the session
-[session.target]
-# host of the session endpoint without schema
-host = "<exit location wg host>"
-# port of the session endpoint
-port = <exit location wg port>
 ```

 ### 8. Configure Gnosis VPN service configuration - static port configuration [MacOS]